avere001/rshell/README.md

 $ cd bin
 ```

-finally, to return to last directory:
+finally, to go up a directory:
 ```
 cd dir1
 cd ../dir2
 cd - #will take you to dir1
 ```

-## signals
+## Signals
 Currently only supports SIGINT

 send SIGINT to a process by pressing CTRL+C in any running program